-Recently, (August 2018) a woman named Susan Jenks of the New York Times published a story entitled “Our Fat Pets.”
-She shared statistics that 60% of cats and 56% of dogs in America are at unhealthy weights.
+Back in 2018, Susan Jenks of the New York Times published a story entitled “Our Fat Pets.”
+She shared statistics that, at that time, 60% of cats and 56% of dogs in America were at unhealthy weights.
 She quoted the Association for Pet Obesity Prevention that classifies more than 100 million dogs and cats in America as overweight.

 Pets (and all animals) become overweight the same way people do: Too many calories, too little exercise, too frequent feedings, and consuming table scraps or foods made for people (just as people eat others’ leftovers after finishing off their own plates).

 All pet owners (including me; I have 2 dogs) consider their pets family, and love them just as much!
 They treat them as part of the family, too, however – especially the family dog, where there is often a deeper, emotional and psychological bond between them and humans.
 Owners often overindulge their pets as a way of expressing love to them through food . . . and this is exactly what so many adults do with their children.

 We have an epidemic of child obesity, and we have an epidemic of pet obesity.
 Coincidence?
 I don’t think so.